yetulaxman/containers-workflows/_hands-on/day3/docker2singularity.md

    sinteractive -c 2 -m 4G -d 100
    ```
 2. Visit [trimmomatic software webpage](https://bioconda.github.io/recipes/trimmomatic/README.html)  as available on bioconda channel.
 Look for the URI (Looks
-   something like the following: quay.io/biocontainers/trimmomatic:tag) of trimmomatic image  and incorporate the latest tag information for
+   something like the following: quay.io/biocontainers/trimmomatic:tag) of trimmomatic image in *docker pull* command and incorporate [the latest tag](https://quay.io/repository/biocontainers/trimmomatic?tab=tags) information for trimmomatic software.
-   trimmomatic software.
 Once you have URI path with tag information, you can build a singularity image as below:

    ```bash
     singularity pull docker://quay.io/biocontainers/trimmomatic:0.32--hdfd78af_4